 However, Elementor doesn’t support password protecting pages by default.
 You have to install its paid add-on namely EA Protected Content.

-If you plan to look for another free and effective solution that is compatible with Elementor to protect your private content, Password Protect WordPress would be ideal.
+If you plan to look for another free and effective solution that is compatible with Elementor to protect your private content, Password Protect WordPress (PPWP) would be ideal.

-What can you build with Elementor?
+What Can You Do with Elementor?

 The visual editor helps non-code designers build pages by adding content blocks, buttons, star ratings, and progress bars within seconds.
 For developers, they can use script optimization, custom attributes, and rollback versions.